 How I deal with job offers

-First, any query that comes from someone who is not CEO, CTO or anybody with actual tech background and experience but rather HR or recruiter I ignore.
-Those people usually just copy-paste generic letters filled with buzzwords and send dozens a day.
+First, all emails that come from someone who is not CEO, CTO or anybody with actual tech background and experience but rather HR or recruiter - I ignore.
+Those are usually just copy-pasted, generic letters filled with buzzwords and sent by a dozen.

-Second, I have two main conditions that I wanna know a company can meet before taking things any further:
+Second, I have two main conditions that I wanna know the company can meet before taking things any further:

 money - yes, I work for money.
-If I would win the lottery I wouldn’t write a single line of code.
-Money is a big deal for me and I would want at least 20% more than I earn at my current job.
-I can probably get 10-15% bump by asking for a raise at my current job and the rest is the cost of departing from a familiar setting and my comfort zone.
-If I would to quit and end up unemployed I would consider starting with the same pay I left my last job but not ever less.
+If I ever win the lottery, I wouldn’t write a single line of code.
+Money is a big deal for me and I would expect at least 20% more than I earn at my current job.
+I can probably get a 10-15% bump by asking for a raise at my current job and the rest is the cost of departing from a familiar setting and my comfort zone.
+If coming from a state of unemployment, I would consider starting with the same pay I left my last job but not ever less.
 I learned over time that I can’t dial down on my experience, knowledge and amount of effort (I tried).
 So "easier" jobs for less money don’t work for me.
 I always perform to the best of my abilities and require adequate compensation for it.